Hey! I'm Joy.

 Multidisciplinary Studies, Minor: English

-Her research has been published in The Urban Review, Democracy and education, In Factis Pax: Journal of Peace Education and Social Justice, Journal of Children’s Literature, Journal of Adult and Adolescent Literacy and Educational Action Research.
-She has presented at numerous international, national and regional conferences with special invited sessions for the American Educational Research Association (AERA) and the National Network for Educational Renewal for her work with Global Peaceful Paths.
+My research has been published in The Urban Review, Democracy and education, In Factis Pax: Journal of Peace Education and Social Justice, Journal of Children’s Literature, Journal of Adult and Adolescent Literacy and Educational Action Research.
+I have presented at numerous international, national and regional conferences with special invited sessions for the American Educational Research Association (AERA) and the National Network for Educational Renewal for her work with Global Peaceful Paths.